3 Breakthroughs in Stem Cells Research

 Just a few years ago in 2016, Scottish researchers began working on a blood transfusion project.
 Thanks in part to the past discoveries mentioned above, Dr. Jo Mountford of the Scottish National Blood Transfusion Service started a project that aims to generate red blood cells from stem cells with the intention of making a “limitless supply of clean blood for transfusion.”

 These incredible stem cells discoveries are just a small indication of where modern medicine is right now and where it intends to go.
-The very idea that stem cells may be able to resolve cardiac issues is exciting, to say the least, and something our doctors are keeping a watchful eye on.
+The very idea that stem cells may be able to resolve cardiac issues is exciting, to say the least, and something our doctors at our Frisco pain management clinic are keeping a watchful eye on.
 If you would like to learn more about stem cell therapy and how it may be of benefit to you, please do not hesitate to contact Texas Partners Healthcare Group today.